Lessen Pre-Construction Walk

 Overview

 In 2021, Lessen launched the Pre-Construction Walk experience inside of the Field Project Manager app, a native iOS application designed for the internal Field Project Management (FPM) team.
 The primary device for this app was the iPad Air, provided to each user.
 The main goal was to streamline the pre-construction inspection process, reducing inspection times and increasing the number of properties inspected per day.
-This was a eight-week design effort.
+This was an eight-week design effort.

 Team